 - The elderly, sick, dying and those legitimately unable to leave the house, who recite an act of piety to St. Joseph under his title of Comfort of the Sick and Patron of a happy death, provided they offer their discomfort to God and fulfill the conditions for the indulgence “as soon as possible”

-The shrines for gaining this indulgence are designated throughout the Diocese of Birmingham.
+The local shrines for gaining this indulgence are designated by the Diocese of Birmingham.
 We will publish the list of those shrines as soon as it is released.

 The Year of St. Joseph Prayer